nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Type the following delete command into the text field.<br>
       `delete 1`
     * Press enter.
-    * Expected: The date the specified Index is removed from LoveBook in the GUI.
+    * Expected: The date the specified index is removed from LoveBook.

 ### Editing Dates

 1. Editing a Date by index
-    * Type the following edit elderly command into the text field.<br>
+    * Type the following edit date command into the text field.<br>
       `edit 3 horoscope/Cancer name/Cleon`
     * Press enter.
     * Expected: The GUI shows the new fields for the Date at the specified index.
 (Sequence doesn't matter)